goodrobots/vision_landing/README.md

 Note that when using systemd for control, mandatory and optional parameters are set using vision_landing.conf.

 ### Manual running
 vision_landing can also be run without systemd by just calling the main script and relying on the config file for correct configuration, or calling with the necessary mandatory and optional parameters.
+It is highly recommended to use the config file for ease of use and minimum confusion.

 **Examples**
 ```